xtknight/vdpau-va-driver-vp9/README.md

 2. Segmentation (segmentFeatureMode) and some segmentation features
 3. modeRefLfEnabled, mbRefLfDelta, mbModeLfDelta

-Most of these are not implemented well or at all due to either: 1) VA-API not providing enough information, or 2) Me not knowing how to use the information that VA-API gives in order to achieve them.
+Most of these are not implemented well or at all due to either: 1) VA-API not providing "raw" enough information from the VP9 headers, or 2) Me not knowing how to use the information that VA-API gives in order to achieve them.
 Any help for those with far more experience in video codecs is greatly appreciated; my experience with video codecs, VDPAU, and VA-API is all extremely limited.

 # Limitations and Disclaimers